GuipengXu/MA-MRS/README.md

       vim configs/overall.yaml
       ```

-4. Step 3: Run the following commend to train and evaluate the model.
+5. Step 4: Run the following command to train and evaluate the model.

    ```python
    # run the code